colbymelvin/homelab-monitoring/README.md

 ## Goals

-- Lightweight with minimal bloat
+- Lightweight with minimal bloat / configuration
 - Ease of use
 - Maintainability
-- Set it an forget it (services automatically run on system boot / restart)
+- Set it and forget it (services automatically run on system boot / restart)